How To Repair Sling Chairs and Chaises

 - sling fabric

-- sewing machine with leather needle and heavyweight thread
+- sewing machine with a leather needle and heavyweight thread

 - measuring tape